All Episodes

 Rush returns live tomorrow.

-And this in the meantime is your undocumented anchor man struggling to take the first step on the pathway to legality.
+And this, in the meantime, is your undocumented anchor man struggling to take the first step on the pathway to legality.

-It uh it's it should work out just great.
+It should work out just great.

 I'd love to see how that conversation goes.

-You could spice it up with a few of Newt's favorite modifiers, and your simple compliment will take on a grand and weighty significance.
+This came up at Thanksgiving, and she said, instead of saying, you know, gee, Aunt Martha, this new pumpkin pie tastes delicious, you could spice it up with a few of Newt's favorite modifiers, and your simple compliment will take on a grand and weighty significance.

-Uh try try it for yourself.
+Try it for yourself.

 This dramatically reconfigured, deeply compelling pumpkin pie tastes extraordinarily delicious.